jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sauces/Savoury/Tomato sauce (custom).md

 2. Heat the pan with oil.
 3. Add onion and sauté until translucent.
 4. Add garlic.
 5. Add tomatoes.
 Let them cook.
+Add water if too thick.
 6. Add the spices and season to taste.
+7. Blend the sauce.

 ---
 ## Nutrition Facts: